 Take the story of Janelle.

-After being granted parole, Janelle came to HATAS looking for assistance in securing housing, and was enrolled in our Prison Reentry Program.
+After being granted parole, Janelle came to HATAS looking for assistance in securing housing.
+She was enrolled in our Prison Reentry Program.

-This program provided a stable living situation for Janelle, allowing her to move into her own apartment while securing employment at a local grocery store.
-As part of the program, HATAS was able to provide Janelle with everyday life essentials such as basic housewares, furnishings, and transportation through CDTA bus passes.
+This program helped Janelle move into her own apartment while securing employment at a local grocery store.
+HATAS was able to provide Janelle with everyday life essentials such as basic housewares, furnishings, and transportation through CDTA bus passes.

 The path out of homelessness is not an easy one.
-Janelle, and many members of our community just like her, faced numerous challenges and hardships throughout her year-long journey.
+Janelle faced numerous challenges and hardships throughout her year-long journey.

-When she thought of giving up, HATAS was there to provide support and helped her persevere.
+When she thought of giving up, HATAS provided support to help her persevere.

-She successfully completed our STEHP program and is now daring to imagine a future in a larger apartment, returning to college to complete her education and, most importantly, being reunited with her children.
+She completed our Solutions to End Homelessness Program (STEHP) and is now daring to imagine a future in a larger apartment, returning to college to complete her education and, most importantly, being reunited with her children.

 Janelle is just one of the hundreds of people who come to HATAS in need of help.

-Her story is still unfolding as a success, but the stories of all of the people who come through our doors are as numerous and diverse as our community itself.
-These people are friends, neighbors, and citizens who need our help in overcoming what is often a desperate situation.
+Her story is still unfolding as a success.
+But the stories of those who come through our doors are as numerous and diverse as our community itself.
+These people are friends and neighbors who need our help in overcoming what is often a desperate situation.

 The path to breaking the cycle of homelessness is a journey.